drkskwlkr/oauth-helper/README.md

 OAuth Helper provides a simple web interface to:

-1. **Initial Setup**: Enter your OAuth client credentials (Client ID, Client Secret, Redirect URI, and API scopes) through a web form
+1. **Initial Setup**: Select from pre-configured OAuth providers or enter custom credentials (Client ID, Client Secret, Redirect URI, and API scopes)
-2. **Authorization**: Generate an authorization URL and authenticate with the OAuth provider (e.g., Google)
+2. **Authorization**: Generate an authorization URL and authenticate with the OAuth provider
 3. **Token Generation**: Exchange the authorization code for a refresh token (long-lived) and access token (short-lived)
 4. **Token Renewal**: Use your saved refresh token to generate fresh access tokens whenever needed

 All credentials are stored in PHP sessions - nothing is persisted to disk or databases.
 When you close your browser, the session ends and credentials are cleared.

+## Features

+- No credential storage - session-based only
+- **Pre-configured provider presets** for popular OAuth platforms (Google, GitHub, Microsoft, Facebook, LinkedIn, Spotify)
+- **Customizable OAuth endpoints** - works with any OAuth 2.0 provider
+- **Direct links to provider documentation** for easy reference
+- Generate refresh tokens once, reuse forever
+- Auto-detected redirect URIs based on deployment domain
+- Clean Bootstrap 5 interface
+- URL validation for security

 ## Use Cases